 The picture attracted a lot of feedback, especially when I mentioned I also had pictures of the Bukit Batok (Nature Park) quarry before it was made into a park.
 Friends were asking to see the old pictures of Bukit Batok Quarry.
 I thought it was already in this blog but when I search back the past years archive, I realised I didn't do an article on it.
 It was in my other personal blogs.
 So let me redress this here.

-The quarry at Bukit Batok was known as the Poh Kim Quarry and began mining granite immediately after World War 2, blasting away at the western slope of Hill 345.
-It was not known as Bukit Batok hill at that time.
+The quarry at Bukit Batok was known as the Poh Kim Quarry and began mining granite immediately after World War 2, blasting away at the western slope of Hill 345 or Bukit Batok hill.
 Poh Kim Quarry was one of the 9 or 10 quarries that operated in the greater Bukit Timah area.
-The other quarries being the Singapore Quarry, The Dairy Farm Quarry, the PWD Quarry, the Hindhede Quarry, the Ideal Home Quarry, the Lian hup quarry, the Seng Chew Quarry, the Gammon Quarry and the Sin Seng Granite Quarry.
+The other quarries being the Singapore Quarry, The Dairy Farm Quarry, the PWD Quarry, the Hindhede Quarry, the Ideal Home Quarry, the Lian Hup quarry, the Seng Chew Quarry, the Gammon Quarry and the Sin Seng Granite Quarry.